uoenoplab/xo/ceph/xo-object-gateway/README.md

 #
 ```
 ### Configuration Files
 XO uses `ceph.conf` to read the address and OSD ID information to determine backend servers.
 It should have been setup already while installing Ceph.
 Ensure it is placed in `/etc/ceph/ceph.conf` and provides all the OSD information.
-For example:
+For example, the following sections are used by XO to find backend storage servers and their IDs:
 ```ini
 [osd.0]
 host = n08